 Urbanstems works with Vogue editors to create limited edition floral arrangements with coordinated vases.
 These bouquets change seasonally, so there’s always something fresh and chic to choose from.
 I appreciate that they design the vase and bouquet as a whole package, which makes the bouquets feel extra special.

 Where I think Urbanstems really sets themselves apart– if they could only be more consistent about it–is their selection of neat add-ons like small birthday gifts, chocolate, cards, an additional selection of vases, and other cute trinkets.

 Bouqs vs Urbanstems: Which is Best?

-However, if I had to choose a favorite, I’d crown Bouqs as the best online flower delivery service for their dizzying selection and slightly higher overall quality.
-But I do think Bouqs could learn from some of Urbanstems’ innovative offerings, and Urbanstems can still be a great choice depending on your tastes and needs.
+Based on my most recent experiences, I’d recommend going with Bouqs.
+They have higher overall quality and offer better value for the price.
+But I do think Bouqs could learn from some of Urbanstems’ innovative add-on offerings, and Urbanstems can still be a good choice depending on your tastes and needs.

 CLICK HERE for a coupon to save 15% on your first order at Bouqs